suatkvam/my-garbage-collector-lib/README.md

 - Call `gc_destroy()` before program exit
 - Set appropriate collection thresholds
 - Use `gc_strdup` instead of manual string copying
+- Use separate contexts per thread for maximum performance

 ### ❌ DON'T:
 - Mix GC and non-GC allocations
 - Use pointers after scope pop
 - Forget to create GC context
 - Rely on collection timing in critical code
+- Destroy context while other threads are using it

 ### Memory Management Patterns